skizzo-909/CMPG-323-Overview--34570888/README.md

 ## The branching strategy to be used in each project:
 * I plan on using the **GitHub Flow** branching strategy for all my projects since it is a simpler alternative to GitFlow and I believe it will be ideal for me when I work on my project(s) since I won't need to manage multiple versions.
-With this model, I will start off with a main branch in all my projects then I will create branches that will stem directly from the master to isolate my work which will be merged back into main when I'm done.
-The "develop" branch will then be deleted.
+With this model, I will start off with a `main` branch in all my projects then I will create branches that will stem directly from the `master` to isolate my work which will be merged back into main when I'm done.
+The "`develop`" branch will then be deleted.
 The main idea behind this will be to keep the master code in a constant deployable state to support continuous integration and continuous delivery processes.

 ## Explaining the use of a .gitignore file within each project: